Get

 • Limited endurance: While Pomeranians can be quite excitable, they’re still small dogs.
 Therefore, they don’t have the same endurance as other dogs.
 If you’re always on the go, a Pomeranian may be unable to keep up with your lifestyle.

 • Training: Pomeranians are bright but not the most obedient dog.
 Therefore, training can be more challenging, and they may require more socialization before being prepared to be a service dog.
 Not only does this mean that fewer Pomeranians will make the cut, but it can also mean higher training costs.
-If you still want to try to handle your Pomeranian yourself, we recommend you to get in touch with your vet for some good advice and tips.
+If you still want to try to handle your Pomeranian yourself, we recommend you to get in touch with a vet for some good advice and tips.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!